NCSU-Libraries-DataCamp/courses-introduction-to-machine-learning/chapter1.md

 }

 # 2. Predict satisfaction when employee is paid $200/day

 predict_happiness(200)

-# 3. Now predcit the satisfaction rating when an employee is paid $500/day
+# 3. Now predict the satisfaction rating when an employee is paid $500/day

 # 4. Create a variable pred_rating - Predicted satisfaction rating for test set